Lordi: 2008–2012: Deadache, Babez for Breakfast and Otus' death

-To Beast or Not to Beast (2012–2014)
+2012–2018: To Beast or Not to Beast to Monstereophonic

 Lordi began recording their sixth studio album on 1 September 2012 with two new members, Mana as the new drummer and Hella as the new keyboardist.
 This album was recorded at WireWorld Studio in Nashville, and produced and mixed by Michael Wagener, like the previous one.
 The first single from the new album, "The Riff", was released digitally on 8 February 2013.
 The studio album To Beast or Not to Beast was recorded in March 2013.

-After the release of the single the band took part in Wok WM competition in Germany.
+After the release of the single, the band took part in Wok WM competition in Germany.
 The album was released on 1 March 2013.
 A European tour in support of the new album, "Tour Beast Or Not Tour Beast", started in April 2013.
 The tour also included one concert in Japan.

 Lordi started the recordings for their seventh studio album on 2 June in Finnish Finnvox studios with the producer Mikko Karmila.
-On July the band moved to secret place in Lapland to continue the recordings.
+In July the band moved to a secret place in Lapland to continue the recordings.

 On 28 June in Savonlinna, Finland the first official Lordi-exhibition was opened, The Other Side of Lordi.
 There Lordi's former costumes and stage props were shown, including Lordi's album cover artworks (painted by Mr Lordi).
 Mr Lordi and Amen visited the exhibition during the opening night.

-Scare Force One (2014–2016)

 On 31 July 2014, the group announced that the title of their seventh studio album would be "Scare Force One".
-The album was recorded in June, and was released on 31 October in Europe, 3 November in North America, and 26 November in Japan with a bonus track.
+The album was recorded in June and was released on 31 October in Europe, 3 November in North America, and 26 November in Japan with a bonus track.
 The first single from the album, "Nailed by the Hammer of Frankenstein", was released digitally on 19 September.

 On 1 November Lordi performed at The Circus in Helsinki to promote the release of the album.
 The three-month-long European tour "Tour Force One" started on 1 February 2015 and ended in early April.

 In early 2015, it was announced via Facebook that Hella was pregnant.
 The band's guitarist, Amen, later confirmed that Hella would be replaced for the summer festivals.
-In summer 2015, Hella's temporary replacement, Nalle (Finnish for Teddy Bear), was seen for the first time at Rovaniemi.
+In the summer of 2015, Hella's temporary replacement, Nalle (Finnish for Teddy Bear), was seen for the first time at Rovaniemi.
 In November Lordi played 2 gigs in Russia (Saint Petersburg and Moscow), still with Hella.
+In late 2015, the band announced that a new album was in the works.
+Recording began in December but was halted after the death of Mr Lordi's father.

 On 27 February 2016, Lordi performed "Hard Rock Hallelujah" in the Finnish Eurovision final, as special guests.

 On 14 May 2016, Lordi appeared in the interval act for the Eurovision Song Contest 2016, in a musical number satirising Eurovision songs.